Ethical Community Building

 be followed by a similar amount of people at the same time.

-- We don't provide any means to unfollow people on the site.
-We want you to honestly
+- We don't provide mass unfollowing tools on the site.

 - We monitor for aggressive follower churn and automatically filter out those users that do it.